Jarrod Kenny: Australian NBL and Germany

 After being part of the New Zealand Breakers squad during the 2013–14 NBL season, Kenny had a short stint with Licher BasketBären during the 2014–15 German ProB season.

 On 1 September 2015, Kenny signed with the Perth Wildcats for the 2015–16 NBL season.
 He saw plenty of court time in his rookie season, particularly during the first half of the year with Damian Martin injured.
 He helped the Wildcats win the NBL championship.

 On 11 May 2016, Kenny re-signed with the Wildcats on a three-year deal.
 He missed time early in the 2016–17 NBL season with a groin strain.
 Despite his minutes decreasing, Kenny remained a crucial figure for the Wildcats as he helped the team win back-to-back championships.

 In January of the 2017–18 season, Kenny began playing in career-best form.
 His scoring improved by nearly six points per game, while his percentage from beyond the arc spiked by almost 30 per cent.
 On 22 April 2018, the Wildcats parted ways with Kenny after opting not to take the club option on his contract.

 On 26 April 2018, Kenny signed with the Cairns Taipans.
 He played the next four seasons with the Taipans.

 National team career

 In July 2009, Kenny was named in his first New Zealand Tall Blacks squad.
 He made his debut at the 2009 FIBA Oceania Championship.

 Kenny's next stints with the Tall Blacks were at the 2011 FIBA Oceania Championship, 2012 FIBA World Olympic Qualifying Tournament, 2013 FIBA Oceania Championship, 2014 FIBA Basketball World Cup, and 2015 FIBA Oceania Championship.
 He was ruled out of the Tall Blacks' 2016 Olympic campaign due to injury.

 Kenny's final stints with the Tall Blacks came at the FIBA Basketball World Cup 2019 Asian Qualifiers and the FIBA Asia Cup 2021 Qualifiers.

 Personal life

 Kenny is the son of Danny and Liz Kenny.
 His fiancé, Ailbhe Madden, is Irish.

 Kenny graduated from Auckland University of Technology in 2009 with a physiotherapy degree.

 In November 2022, Kenny was appointed general manager of the Hawke's Bay Hawks.
+He was named the NZNBL General Manager of the Year for the 2025 season.